fnogatz/plammar/README.md

 # plammar

-A Prolog Grammar written in Prolog.
+A Prolog grammar written in Prolog, for parsing and serialising Prolog code.

 ## Installation